robertorosero/pyhtonmig/Doc/library/json.rst

    ``inf``, ``-inf``) in strict compliance of the JSON specification, instead of using the JavaScript equivalents (``NaN``, ``Infinity``, ``-Infinity``).

-   If *indent* is a non-negative integer, then JSON array elements and object members will be pretty-printed with that indent level.
-An indent level of 0 will only insert newlines.  ``None`` (the default) selects the most compact representation.
+   If *indent* is a non-negative integer or string, then JSON array elements and object members will be pretty-printed with that indent level.
+An indent level of 0 or ``""`` will only insert newlines.  ``None`` (the default) selects the most compact representation.
+Using an integer indent indents that many spaces per level.
+If *indent* is a string (such at '\t'), that string is used to indent each level.

    If *separators* is an ``(item_separator, dict_separator)`` tuple, then it will be used instead of the default ``(', ', ': ')`` separators.  ``(',',